-Grades 10, 11, 12
+Grades 10, 11, 12 1⁄2 credit; semester course

 (Prerequisite: Introduction to Computer Programming or permission of instructor) This course builds upon the computer science principles taught in Introduction to Computer Programming.
-Students will learn new programming languages while continuing to enhance their computational thinking through designing games.
+Students will learn a new programming language, Python, while continuing to enhance their computational thinking through designing games.
 This course will be offered second semester only.